fagia/gitlab-playground/docs/STEP_3.md

 - Go to GitLab GUI Admin area, go to Users area and click button `New user`.
 - Give the new user `ci-cd-executor` as both name and username and `ci-cd-executor@nowhere.com` as email.
 - Click button `Create user`.
-- Go to Groups area, enter the `tech-lunch` group and add the user `ci-cd-executor` as `Maintainer` of the group.
+- Go to Groups area, enter the `playground` group and add the user `ci-cd-executor` as `Maintainer` of the group.
 - Go back to Users area, enter the `ci-cd-executor` user and click `Impersonate` button.
 - Click on the top right `ci-cd-executor` user avatar and access his `Settings` area.
 - Access the `Access tokens` area.